bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/Flight mechanics 3/Effect of angle of attack on the moment coefficient.md

 >> $C_L =$ [[Lift coefficient]]

 ^cfc8b1
-This shows that the moment coefficient varys with the [[Lift coefficient]] whic
+This shows that the moment coefficient varys with the [[Lift coefficient]] which we already know varies with angle of attack.